fc-io/Scout-REViewer-service/README.md

 cd <project>
 ```

-Create a docker specific env file called `.env`.
+Create an env file called `.env`.
 With the following
 content:

 ```